-At Multibrands Digital CY Ltd (from now on referred to as "Multibrands" or "we"/"us"), we handle personal information about our customers and visitors to our websites ("you").
+At Anzil Media AB (from now on referred to as "Anzil" or "we"/"us"), we handle personal information about our customers and visitors to our websites ("you").
 Our ambition is to handle your personal data with care, to keep it safe and secure.
-Multibrands operates in so called "performance marketing" and "lead generation" on the Internet, with headquarters in Cyprus.
+Anzil operates in so called "performance marketing" and "lead generation" on the Internet, with headquarters in Sweden.

 The purpose of this policy is to explain when, why and how we process information that may concern you ("personal data").
 The policy also provides important information about your statutory rights.
 This policy is not intended to replace any rights you may have according to the data protection law.

 Anzil Media AB, based in Sweden at Box 30, 183 21 Täby, has the main responsibility for handling your personal data (your data controller).
 Data controller refers to the company that determines the method and purpose of processing personal data.

 It is important to emphasize that despite the fact that we bear the primary responsibility for handling your personal data, information can be stored in databases that are accessible to other companies.
 When accessing your personal data, all companies must comply with the standards provided in this policy.